Lakewood Township, St. Louis County, Minnesota

 Lakewood Township is a township in Saint Louis County, Minnesota, United States.
-The population was 2,252 in 2018 as estimated by the Minnesota State Demographic Center.
+The population was 2,276 at the 2020 census.

 Jean Duluth Road, West Tischer Road, North Tischer Road, Lakewood Road, and Strand Road are five of the main routes in the township.

 Lakewood Township was named for its groves.

 Geography

 According to the United States Census Bureau, the township has a total area of 27.8 sqmi, all land.

 The French River flows through the northeast corner of the township.
 The Lester River flows through the western portion of Lakewood Township.
 The Talmadge River also flows through the township.

 Adjacent townships, cities, and communities

 The following are adjacent to Lakewood Township :